vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/gemfire/run-locator.md

 # Running a Tanzu GemFire Locator

 To start a Tanzu GemFire cluster, the first component you bring up is the locator.
-It acts as the cluster coordinator, helping all other members find each other and join the system.
+It acts as the cluster coordinator, helping members find each other and join the system.
 Run a locator as a standalone process, typically using the GemFire Shell (gfsh) and configure it to support both peer discovery and client load balancing.

+Tanzu GemFire Locators can be lightweight, but they are mission-critical for keeping your cluster running, scalable, and highly available.
+From local server discovery to global WAN replication, the locator is the backbone of your system’s coordination.

 ## Start a locator using gfsh